dcurry09/dcurry09.github.io/_posts/2018-02-20-david-curry-TinDogr.md

 What is important here is that none of the weights in the convolution layers are adjusted.
 Back propagation is only applied to the last FC layers and thus training time is greatly decreased.
 To recap, our stated goal is image classification of over 100 dog breeds.
 Convolutional neural networks are currently the model best suited to this task, but training time of the most effective models can often exceed a week, even with the full power of multiple GPUs.
 A transfer learning technique with the successful VGG-16 pre-trained weights is employed in order create a robust dog breed image classifier.
 I know turn to a discussion of the code and pipeline used for TinDogr.

+## Importing the data
+The Stanford machine learning repository is the source of our training data: 120 dog breeds spread over ~20 thousand photos.
+It's important to note that some breeds contain much more data than others(the max class has ~350 photos, while the min class has ~50 photos).
+Neural networks are notoriously "hungry" in that they need lots of data to perform well.
+Current wisdom places the number at ~2K images per class in order to achieve acceptable classification accuracy.
+We will address this data deficiency by generating more training data with data augmentation techniques, but before that we must split the data into train and validation sets.

+### Creating the Training and Validation Datasets
+Data is currently sitting in one folder with the structure:
+Images/
+      /dog breed 1
+                /image1.png
+                /image2.png
+      /dog breed 1

+'''python

+'''